 - Deficits should be measured relative to the size of the economy.
-To compare deficits across years, it is important to account for the economy's capacity to absorb the deficits and the - government's ability to finance them.
+To compare deficits across years, it is important to account for the economy's capacity to absorb the deficits and the government's ability to finance them.
 Both of these factors depend on the size of the economy. - Today's deficits are still below the peaks of the 1980s and 1990s, when measured as a percentage of the gross domestic product (GDP). - Deficits expand following recessions.

-The deficit increased to 6 percent of GDP following the recessions of the early 1980s and to almost 5 percent of GDP following the recession of the early 1990s.
+The deficit increased to 6 percent of GDP following the recessions of the early 1980s and to almost 5 percent of GDP after the recession of the early 1990s.
 Following the 2001 recession, today's smaller deficits continue this pattern.

 - The weak economy and a declining tax base are the primary cause of today's deficits.
-OMB estimates that 53 percent of the budget deterioration in fiscal year 2003 has been due to economic weakness, declines in the tax base, and other technical estimate changes.
-None of these changes is due to legislation. - Deficits will increase the publicly held debt, but the debt will remain lower, relative to the size of the economy, than it was a few years ago.
-OMB projects that the publicly held debt will rise to about 41 percent of GDP in 2006, before beginning to fall; that ratio was about 43 percent in 1998. - Spending restraint and a growing economy are the keys to reducing future deficits.
+CBO reports that 52 percent of the budget deterioration in fiscal year 2003 has been due to economic weakness, declines in the tax base, and other technical estimate changes.
+None of these changes is due to legislation. - Spending restraint and a growing economy are the keys to reducing future deficits.
 Indeed, the 1990s demonstrated how these factors coupled with pro-growth tax relief in the form of reduced capital gains taxes can rapidly improve the fiscal situation.